xenial-io/Xenial.Blog/_posts/2017-12-27-xaf-bestpractices-2017.md

 It's been a while since I blogged.
 The reason why I try to blog again was this [post](https://www.devexpress.com/Support/Center/Question/Details/T148978/how-to-measure-and-improve-the-application-s-performance#comment-22ceb33d-dc7c-439b-af68-fade58081a11) in the support forum.
 Especially about how I layout a XAF-Module in a real world scenario.

 The most important thing i care about is code.
 I like to be explicit about code and discoverable things.
-So i don't like designer files and to much reflection magic.
+So i don't like designer files and too much reflection magic.

 This will be an ongoing series of posts, so stay tuned.